 Vanilla Sauce Recipe

-The recipe takes only around 5 to 10 minutes, and once the mixture starts to boil, you don’t have time to fool around.
-Have your egg yolks ready in one bowl, and your cornstarch milk mixture ready in another bowl…both near the stove.
+The recipe takes only around 5 to 10 minutes, but once the mixture starts to boil, you don’t have time to fool around.
+Have your egg yolks ready in one bowl, and your cornstarch milk mixture prepared in another bowl.
+Set both near the stove.

-And don’t think you can skip the step where you warm the egg yolks with some of the hot milk.
+You cannot skip the step where you warm the egg yolks with some of the hot milk.
 You will end up with scrambled eggs.
-And while, yes, scrambled eggs can be delicious, in Vanillasoße, it’s a little off putting.
+And while scrambled eggs can be delicious, in Vanilla Sauce, it’s a little off-putting.

 Vanilla Sauce Recipe - Vanillesoße - the Perfect Dessert Topping!